 Frugal living is really important to me.
 I’m guessing that one of the reasons you’re here is because frugal living is important to you, too.
 Frugal living means better food for less money…and other better quality things, too (just fewer of them — we buy what is most needed).
-One way that I practice frugal living is by taking semi-annual trips to Amish country to stock up on pantry staples and other food items.
+One way that I practice frugal living is by taking semi-annual trips to Amish country for a bulk shopping trip to stock up on pantry staples and other food items.
 It’s been 3 months since my last “small” trip and 6 since my last “big” trip, so it’s time!

 I thought I’d share what I’m planning to buy, and what I hope to do with it.
 After my trip (because part of it will be seeing what is in season and cheap when I get there), I’ll share any awesome or unique finds with you too.
 I’m hoping to show some of my good sources, prices, and more.

 It can be easy to fall into the trap that “because it’s Amish, it’s healthy.”
 But don’t make this mistake.
 There will be excellent finds, and awful finds.
 One of the major stores I am planning to go to has Real Salt, sucanat, organic wheat berries, and spices; but they also have lots of candy, “cheez powder,” and other terribly processed foods.
 Read the labels, especially on bulk items, and know what you are actually buying.

 It is equally true that one farm’s fresh produce or eggs may been raised chemical-free and extremely well, and another may have raised theirs in a very conventional manner.
 Shopping in Amish country doesn’t mean you don’t have to ask questions.
 You still do.
 Hopefully you will find some good sources, though, and when you go back on future trips, you will know which ones are good.
 Small, family-run stands are great to find because you can talk to the person who raised the crops and also support them directly, if you like what they are doing.